FemboySock/FemboySock.github.io/README.md

 THIS MIGHT SEEM REALLY SCUFFED AND BAD.
 ALL CRITICISM / FEEDBACK IS APPRECIATED.

 How to play:

-uhh run the code and dont look at it unless ure importing tkinter
+uhh run the code and dont look at it unless ure importing tkinter..

+also i am creating this as a for-fun project and so far i have only created 2 puzzles.

+they should be difficult enough for you to either give up or spend a couple minutes